Null-homologous exotic surfaces in 4-manifolds: Constructing the tori

 Already we see that this gives at least one exotically embedded torus.
 Specifically, $\T$ is topologically standard by Theorem \ref{t:iso}, and moreover, performing a log-transform on $\T$ will give an exotic smooth structure on $X$, whereas performing a log-transform on the standardly embedded torus, (i.e. the one that bounds a solid handlebody), will not.
 Therefore these tori are smoothly distinct, but by Theorem \ref{t:iso} they must be topologically isotopic.

 To construct infinite families of exotic surfaces, we need to be more careful.
-For instance, supposing that $K_i$ is the $i$-th twist knot, it might be possible to construct $X_{K_i}$ for any $i$ via some log-transform on $\T$.
-(The effect of $\frac{1}{n}$-log transforms on $\T$ is explored in \cite{FStori}.)
-In other words, it is not always straightforward to distinguish the exotic tori that arise from different knots.
+For example suppose $K_1$ and $K_2$ are knots with associated null homologous tori $\mathcal{T}_{K_1}$ and $\mathcal{T}_{K_2}$.
+Then it is conceivable that one might be able to construct both $X_{K_1}$ and $X_{K_2}$ by some surgery on $\mathcal{T}_{K_1}$.
+In this circumstance we would not be able to distinguish $\mathcal{T}_{K_1}$ from $\mathcal{T}_{K_2}$ as we did above.
 To resolve this issue, we have to look more deeply at how the Seiberg-Witten invariant changes under log-transforms on $\T$, and restrict ourselves to certain classes of knots.